oscar7447/ml_pipelines/README.md

 This documentation provides an overview of the task for developing a machine learning API using FastAPI, with endpoints for inference on single data points and batch data, as well as a training endpoint.
 The test also includes implementing a local model versioning system.
 Below, you'll find detailed instructions and guidelines for each component.

+## Code

+The pipelines were design using a layered architecture and dependecy injection to build the application services.
+Also design patterns were used like the factory pattern to be able to have a multi model application.

+Everything is containerized and ready for deployment in any cloud provider.
+The versioning system is local but could be easily replace by some service like Mlflow, as everything is abstracted.

 ## Project Structure

 ```